ModelTC/Qwen-Image-Lightning/performance_report/README.md

 This section assesses the ability of the three models to handle highly complex scenes, using a neon-lit street scenario rich in visual and textual elements.
 The test includes numerous signs in both Chinese and English to evaluate performance in multi-element, detail-heavy environments.

-**Table 4** illustrates that in highly complex scenarios, all three models may encounter generation challenges, indicating that complexity itself can be a limiting factor.
+**Table 4** illustrates that in highly complex scenarios, all three models exhibit generation challenges, indicating that complexity itself can be a limiting factor.

 #### **Table 4: Multi-Element Scene Complexity**